andrinr/cosmax/README.md

 ## Acknowledgements

-- [PowerBox](https://powerbox.readthedocs.io/en/latest/) was used as a reference implementation the matter power spectrum.
+- [PowerBox](https://powerbox.readthedocs.io/en/latest/) was used as a reference implementation of the matter power spectrum.